ActivePose: Active 6D Object Pose Estimation and Tracking for Robotic Manipulation: RELATED WORK

 \subsection{6D Pose Estimation}

-In recent years, 6D pose estimation methods based on single RGBD image using neural networks \cite{peng2019pvnet,zakharov2019dpod, li2019cdpn, park2019pix2pose,he2020pvn3ddeeppointwise3d, 9565319} have outperformed the classic approaches \cite{hodavn2020bop}.
-However, these methods did not consider the ambiguous pose in a specific viewpoint.
+In recent years, 6D pose estimation methods based on a single RGB-D image using neural networks \cite{peng2019pvnet,zakharov2019dpod, li2019cdpn, park2019pix2pose,he2020pvn3ddeeppointwise3d, 9565319} have outperformed the classic approaches \cite{hodavn2020bop}.
+However, these methods did not consider the ambiguous pose from a specific viewpoint.
 To address this, active pose estimation techniques adjust the camera viewpoint to improve overall confidence—but they typically rely on object-specific training, hand-crafted heuristics, or expensive annotations \cite{9340842,yang2025active6dposeestimation,Mizuno_2024}.
-Differently, our approach proactively detects and resolves geometric ambiguities through a zero-shot, geometry-aware framework, employing a differentiable rendering module that simulates alternative viewpoints for active disambiguation.
+Differently, we target \emph{zero-shot} ambiguity detection and disambiguation for novel CAD objects: we ground a VLM with entropy-ranked CAD renders to assess geometric ambiguity, and select NBVs from a feasible candidate set via renderer-based view synthesis (``robot imagination'') in a closed loop.